 TGm editor, please update the 1st paragraph in this clause as shown below:

 If the AP is a non-S1G AP, it shall define the timing for the entire BSS by transmitting Beacon frames according to dot11BeaconPeriod.
 If the AP is an S1G AP, it shall define the timing for the entire BSS by transmitting S1G Beacon frames according to dot11BeaconPeriod.
 This defines a series of TBTTs exactly dot11BeaconPeriod TUs apart.
-[CID 133]Time 0 is defined to be a TBTT with the Beacon frame being a DTIM.
+[CID 133]Time 0 is defined to be the TBTT when the first Beacon frame is expected to be sent and this beacon shall have the DTIM Count field of the TIM element set to 0.
 At each TBTT, the AP shall schedule a Beacon frame as the next frame for transmission according to the medium access rules specified in Clause 10 (MAC sublayer functional description).

 NOTE 1—To achieve this requirement, the AP suspends any pending transmissions until the beacon has been transmitted.
 In the case of a DTIM, the AP also suspends any pending individually addressed transmissions until any pending group addressed transmissions have been performed (see 11.2.3.4 (TIM types)).

-[CID 133]
+[CID 133]NOTE 2 – When dot11MultiBSSIDImplemented is true, the DTIM Count field in the TIM element applies to the AP corresponding to the transmitted BSSID.

 Generation of S1G Beacon frames